 So if you live alone and work a 50 hour week – I’d probably say it’s not the best idea at this time.

 However, if you work a normal amount and can still provide your pet with the mental stimulation, social interaction and physical exercise they need (and you’re willing to spend a bit of extra cash) – then yes – go for it.

 SO LET’S GET DOWN TO THE BASICS

-Naturally, adopting another pet as a friend to your already adopted pet could seriously backfire too, since our pets absolutely do tend to like some pets more than others (they’re total rebels like that), and we’d never want to force such stress onto our fur-children.
+Especially because certain pets tend to like some pets more than others (they’re total rebels like that), and we’d never want to force such emotional stress onto our fur-children.

-I must add though, if you’re that proud pet-parent to more than one pet and your fur-babies do indeed get along stupendously – there’s no denying that they’ll absolutely be less lonely once you leave in the mornings.
+HOWEVER, I must add though, if you’re the proud pet-parent to more than one pet and your fur-babies do indeed get along stupendously – there’s no denying that they WILL be LESS lonely once you leave in the mornings.

 HOW LONG CAN I LEAVE MY PET ALONE?